ShowLowfinityHarvester/Flappy-bird-project/project_Proposal.md

     - The Re-skin captures the New Mexican landscape Vibe

 # Requirements:

-This game shoul d feature a New Mexican landscape type theme, with a sunset and mountains in the background, showcasing the iconic pinkish hue of the mountains.
+    This game should feature a New Mexican landscape type theme, with a sunset and mountains in the background, showcasing the iconic pinkish hue of the mountains.
 Pipes are replaced with New Mexican-style buildings to further capture the feel.